rbadrinath/FCP/CLASS/common-programming-errors.md

  <tr>  <td> The exit  call: </td><td>  exit() is not a C statement but a C function call.
 			   As soon as it is executed, the program terminates, ie no other statement in the program is executed.
-			   Additionally, if a value is providd, that value is the exit status of the program execution.</td>
+			   Additionally, if a value is provided, that value is the exit status of the program execution.</td>
  </tr>
 </table>